Eshan05/SemIII-Lab-SPPU/DSL/README.md

   D) Cancel appointment (Check validity, time bounds, availability) \
   E) Sort list based on time using pointer manipulation

-23. Second year Computer Engineering class, set A of students like Vanilla Ice-cream and set B of students like butterscotch ice-cream.
+22. Second year Computer Engineering class, set A of students like Vanilla Ice-cream and set B of students like butterscotch ice-cream.
 WCP to store two sets using linked list. compute and display-

   	a) Set of students who like both vanilla and butterscotch \
   b) Set of students who like either vanilla or butterscotch or not both \
   c) Number of students who like neither vanilla nor butterscotch

-25. WCP for storing binary number using doubly linked lists.
+23. WCP for storing binary number using doubly linked lists.
 Write functions-

   	a) To compute 1‘s and 2‘s complement  \
-  b) Add two binary numbers \
+  b) Add two binary numbers

-26. WCP to realize Set using Generalized Liked List (GLL)
+24. WCP to realize Set using Generalized Liked List (GLL)
 $$A=\lbrace a, b, \lbrace c, d, e, \lbrace\rbrace, \lbrace f,g\rbrace, h, l, \lbrace j,k\rbrace, l, m \rbrace\rbrace$$ Store and print as set notation

+# Group D

-27. A palindrome is a string of character that‘s the same forward and backward.
+25. A palindrome is a string of character that‘s the same forward and backward.
 Typically, punctuation, capitalization, and spaces are ignored.
 For example, “Poor Dan is in a droop” is a palindrome, as can be seen by examining the characters “poor danisinad roop” and observing that they are the same forward and backward.
 One way to check for a palindrome is to reverse the characters in the string and then compare with them the original-in a palindrome, the sequence will be identical.
 WCP with functions

   	a) To print original string followed by reversed string using stack \
   b) To check whether given string is palindrome or not

-28. In any language program mostly syntax error occurs due to unbalancing delimiter such as (),{},[].
+26. In any language program mostly syntax error occurs due to unbalancing delimiter such as (),{},[].
 Write C++ program using stack to check whether given expression is well parenthesized or not.

-29. Implement C++ program for expression conversion as infix to postfix and its evaluation using stack based on given conditions:
+27. Implement C++ program for expression conversion as infix to postfix and its evaluation using stack based on given conditions:

   	a) Operands and operator, both must be single character. \
   b) Input Postfix expression must be in a desired format. \